Visual marketing strategies and content have garnered a lot of attention over the last decade.

 - 50% of shoppers revealed that online videos have helped them decide on which product or brand to purchase from.

-- 50% of shoppers are likely to visit a store or consider buying a specific product if it is mentioned in a video online.
+- 50% of shoppers are likely to visit an online store or consider buying a specific product if it is mentioned in a video online.

 - 50% of shoppers stated that they used online videos while shopping in a store.

 Use great visuals to create brand awareness and a clear path to purchase.
-Identify user needs and create content to address these needs.
+Identify user needs and employ content creation to address these needs.

 3. Visual Marketing Messages Get More Engagement